 - shredded paper (brought back from office, recycled)

 - bottle caps from milk bottles

-- And we added some barley we had on hand for chicken food.
+- barley we had on hand for chicken food

-I have placed barley inside plastic capsules and placed each in a reversed bottle caps.
+I have placed barley inside plastic capsules and placed each in a bottle cap.
 Shredded paper pretended to be hay.
 And on a side, I have placed 2 large egg cartons.

 For some time, they pretended they are feeding their chickens with barley and at some point, “hay” and barley were all mixed and kids played with paper shreds.
 Some of them even ended in a kitchen waiting to be cooked!

 When kids were done playing, we packed shredded paper for another play occasion.

 Do you have any ideas how else we could play with shredded paper?
 We would love to hear it!